Last Looks: The Christmas Tree

 make herself,

 but she just can't take herself all the time.
-I'm pretending to Christian life.

-While never keeping her cow on time,
+While never keeping her count,

-I've been giving cry.
+I've been

-But what's the artist?
+but what's the artist?

 It has nothing